-- .31 Skid trails should be placed to minimize disruption of natural drainage patterns. - .32 Stream channels, road ditches, or roads (primary or secondary) should not be used as skid trails. - .33 Where stream crossings cannot be avoided, use natural fords with firm bottoms, stable banks, and gentle slopes along approaches. - .34 Temporary crossings using culverts, poles, or portable bridges should be removed and the site restored as soon as their use is complete. - .35 Skid trails on slopes should have occasional breaks in grade to vent water.
-Upon completion of use, and if necessary, trails should be waterbarred and seeded to prevent excessive soil erosion. - .36 Service equipment away from streams so accidental spillage won't result in stream contamination. - .37 Erosion prone areas should be mulched or seeded to help re-establish permanent vegetative cover when necessary.
+- .31 Skid trails should be placed to minimize disruption of natural drainage patterns. - .32 Stream channels, road ditches, or roads (primary or secondary) should not be used as skid trails. - .33 Temporary crossings using culverts, poles, or portable bridges should be removed and the site restored as soon as their use is complete.
+Dirt crossings and fords should never be used. - .34 Skid trails on slopes should have occasional breaks in grade to vent water.
+Upon completion of use, and if necessary, trails should be stabilized to prevent excessive soil erosion. - .35 Erosion prone areas should be mulched, seeded, or stabilized with logging debris to help re-establish permanent vegetative cover when necessary.